harshmaur/smart-contracts-next-boilerplate/README.md

 ### Features

-- Typescript
+- NextJS+ Typescript
 - Truffle (Compile, Migrations, Tests)
-- NextJS
 - Prettier + eslint
-- Tailwindcss
+- Tailwindcss + React Icons + headlessui
-- Sample Contract
+- Sample Contract with tests

 Look at package.json for scripts that you can run.